-Swiffer makes cleaning floors so easy and conveninet, but it’s terrible for the environment.
+Swiffer pads make cleaning floors so easy and convenient, but they’re disposable and terrible for the environment.
 Learn about one reusable alternative to Swiffers!

 I preach living a toxin-free lifestyle, so every time I whipped out my Swiffer to clean the floors, a pang of guilt would engulf me.
 Not only was I coating my floors in chemicals, but I was filling the landfills at the same time.
 Yikes.

-So back to the Norwex Mop System and why it’s infinitely better than a Swiffer:
+Why the Norwex Mop System is infinitely better than Swiffer:

 Advantages of the Norwex Mop: